Connect with others who understand.

 Written by Alison Channon

 Narcolepsy is a rare sleep disorder defined by excessive daytime sleepiness.
-An estimated 135,000 to 200,000 Americans have narcolepsy according to the National Institute of Neurological Disorders and Stroke.
-Narcolepsy symptoms usually begin between the ages of 7 and 25, though symptoms can begin at any age.
-Narcolepsy affects men and women equally.
+As many as 200,000 Americans have narcolepsy.
+Narcolepsy symptoms usually begin between the ages of 10 and 30, though symptoms can begin at any age.
+Narcolepsy affects people of all genders equally.

-In people with narcolepsy, the brain’s ability regulate sleep-wake cycles is impaired.
+In people with narcolepsy, the brain’s ability to regulate sleep-wake cycles is impaired.
 There are two types of sleep in a normal sleep cycle: rapid eye movement (REM) sleep and non-REM (NREM) sleep.
 REM sleep is the dreaming stage of sleep.
 During REM sleep, people experience temporary muscle paralysis to prevent physical reactions or acting out dreams.
-In a normal, healthy sleep cycle, a person will enter REM sleep within an hour to 90 minutes of falling asleep.
+In a normal, healthy sleep cycle, a person will enter REM sleep about 90 minutes after falling asleep.
 People with narcolepsy can enter REM sleep in just 15 minutes.

 When the sleep cycle is well-regulated, REM sleep, NREM sleep, and being awake are separate, distinct states.
-For people with narcolepsy, the characteristics of REM sleep, NREM sleep, and wakefulness are less distinct, and people can experience symptoms normally associated with REM sleep when they’re awake.
+For people with narcolepsy, the characteristics of REM sleep, NREM sleep, and wakefulness are less distinct.
+People with narcolepsy can experience symptoms normally associated with REM sleep when they’re awake.

 There are four primary symptoms of narcolepsy — excessive daytime sleepiness (EDS), cataplexy, sleep paralysis, and hallucinations.
-However, only about 10 percent to 25 percent of people with narcolepsy experience all four primary symptoms.
+However, only between 10 percent and 25 percent of people with narcolepsy experience all four primary symptoms.
 In addition to the primary symptoms of narcolepsy, people with the sleep disorder may experience many other symptoms related to disrupted sleep-wake cycles.

 Excessive daytime sleepiness is the signature symptom of narcolepsy.
 People with narcolepsy may feel exhausted throughout the day, even if they’ve had a full night’s rest.
-Sometimes EDS causes people to have sleep attacks — where they involuntarily fall asleep.
+Sometimes EDS causes people to have “sleep attacks” — or involuntarily fall asleep.
 Some people with narcolepsy compare the exhaustion of EDS to what a person without narcolepsy might feel after being awake all night.
 Short naps tend to alleviate daytime sleepiness for a couple of hours.

 For all types of narcolepsy, clinical diagnosis requires the presence of excessive daytime sleepiness.
-A type of sleep study called a multiple sleep latency test (MSLT) is used to measure EDS.
+This is measured with a sleep study called a multiple sleep latency test.

 Cataplexy

-Cataplexy is unique to type 1 narcolepsy, previously called narcolepsy with cataplexy.
+Cataplexy is unique to type 1 narcolepsy, which was previously called “narcolepsy with cataplexy.”
 Cataplexy is a sudden episode of muscle weakness, usually triggered by anger, stress, excitement, or other strong emotions.
 Length and severity of cataplexy episodes vary.
 They can last a few seconds or a couple of minutes.
 A cataplexy episode can be mild, consisting of eyelid drooping, a slack jaw, or a dropped head.
-Episodes can also be more serious, where a person falls down.
+Episodes can also be more serious, causing a person to fall down.
 Some people experience cataplexy frequently, while others rarely have episodes.
 People remain awake during cataplectic episodes.

 Type 1 narcolepsy is associated with low levels of a sleep-regulating hormone called hypocretin (sometimes called orexin).
-Low hypocretin is seen in about 90 percent of people with type 1 narcolepsy.
 Read more about causes of narcolepsy.

 Sleep Paralysis